-Water authorities are continuing to undertake increased water quality monitoring in the lower Darling River, Lake Victoria and the River Murray.
-Observations and water quality sampling undertaken to date indicates that the lower quality Darling River water appears to be substantially diluted when it joins the River Murray and, to date, levels of toxin producing Blue Green Algae remain well below alert thresholds.
+Water authorities are continuing to undertake increased water quality monitoring in Lake Victoria and the River Murray.
+Observations and water quality sampling undertaken to date indicates that the lower quality Darling River water appears to be substantially diluted and, to date, levels of toxin producing Blue Green Algae remain well below alert thresholds.
 River users may notice a change in appearance and increase in odour of the River Murray in SA.
 A separate public advice will be issued by authorities if any health risks are detected.
-The effects on water quality in SA could continue until mid-July.
+The effects on water quality in SA could continue until late-July.